 compress images after importing them.

-I will do demonstrations in class to help you with all the points covered
+I will do demonstrations in class to help you with points covered above, and

-above, and to give you additional information that you will be needing.
+to give you additional information you may need.

 THE DUE DATE OF YOUR POWER POINT PROJECT

 HOW TO TURN IN THE POWER POINT ASSIGNMENT

 Save your presentation in the default format: as an MS PowerPoint file.
 For

 the filename use your initials: first, middle (if you have one), and last.